-Moving Plants Outside
+How to Move Plants Outside

 The hardening off process gives them time to develop a thicker cuticle and avoid water loss while being better able to withstand the harshness of weather.

-1.)
-7-10 days before you want to transplant your plants, place them outside in a shady spot or cold frame for 3-4 hours.
+- 7-10 days before you want to transplant your plants, place them outside in a shady spot or cold frame for 3-4 hours.

-2.)
-Each day, increase the time spent outdoors by 1-2 hours.
+- Each day, increase the time spent outdoors by 1-2 hours.
 Bring plants back in each night.

-3.)
-After 2-3 days, place plants in morning sun, then move them into the shade in the afternoon.
+- After 2-3 days, place plants in morning sun, then move them into the shade in the afternoon.

-5.)
-In about 7-10 days transplant your seedlings or plants.
+- In about 7-10 days transplant your seedlings or plants.
 If possible, transplant on a cloudy day and water thoroughly.

 To acclimate plants by withholding water or by using a cold frame, read How to Harden Off Plants.

-Moving Plants Inside
+How to Move Plants Inside

 After potting these plants (if they are not already in containers) they will need a period of acclimation, just as plants going the other direction do.

 Always use room-temperature water and add enough water that it runs through the drain holes of your pot or container (do not let water collect in a saucer or under the plant — this can lead to rot or disease).

-Use your finger to feel the soil or use a moisture meter to be sure you are not over or under watering plants.
+Use your finger to feel the soil or use a moisture meter to be sure you are not over or under-watering plants.

-|Signs of Over Watering||Signs of Under Watering|
+|Signs of Under Watering

 |Wilts along the outer tips of the leaves first

 |Lower leaves dropping

 |Brown edges along the leaves

 |Plant might stop growing

 |Leaves or flowers drop prematurely

 Do you have a hard time remembering to water the plants?
-Read How To Make a Self Watering Garden or How to Make a Self-Watering Seed Starter in Ten Minutes to learn how to start a garden that water’s itself.
+Read How To Make a Self Watering Garden or How to Make a Self-Watering Seed Starter in Ten Minutes to learn how to start a garden that waters itself.

 Plants grown indoors will need an extra boost of nutrients or fertilizer since most of the nutrients in the soil or growing medium are quickly taken up by the plants or leached out during watering.